t3-oss/create-t3-app/www/src/pages/en/usage/env-variables.md

 ### Server Schema

-Specify your server-side environment variables schema here.
+Define your server-side environment variables schema here.

 Make sure you do not prefix keys in here with `NEXT_PUBLIC`.
 Validation will fail if you do to help you detect invalid configuration.

 ### Client Schema

-Specify your client-side environment variables schema here.
+Define your client-side environment variables schema here.

 To expose them to the client you need to prefix them with `NEXT_PUBLIC`.
 Validation will fail if you don't to help you detect invalid configuration.